loraradoycheva/hedonometer-project/README.md

 Firstly, we checked if any rows were duplicated.
 We got a result that there was `0` duplicated rows, meaning that each of the words appeared only once in the dataset.

-The next thing that we did was a check of random sample of the word set.
+The next thing that we did was a check of random sample of the word set - it was to see if each column has appropiate values.
+This check confirmed that each of the rows contains a `word`, `happs` and `stddev`.
+Some values were missinng but they were appearing as `NaN` which is correct in this form.

+At the last, we checked the words with the highest and the lowest ranking.
+The most positive words were `laughter`, `happiness`, `love`, `happy` or `joy` and scored 8.0 on happs.
+The negative words included words such as `suicide`, `cancer`, `kill`, `rape` or `murder` and they scored closely to 1.3 - 1.5.

+Those results were expected and correspond to expectations.
+What makes those sanity checks interesting is the fact that happs generaly reflects shared interpretation rather than objective truth, as the scores are just a subjective judgments of the words.

 ### 3.1) “exhibit” of words